ezz-105/react-native-image-editor/README.md

 </h1>
 This library is a React Native bridge around native photo editor libraries.
 It allows you to edit any photo by providing below set of features:

+-   _**Cropping with Black Background and FreeStyle Enabled**_
--   _**Cropping**_
+-   _**Scaling Objects**_
+-   _**Saving to Photos and Sharing with Enhanced Send Button**_
 -   _**Adding Images -Stickers-**_
 -   _**Adding Text with Colors**_
 -   _**Drawing with Colors**_
--   _**Scaling and Rotating Objects**_
 -   _**Deleting Objects**_
--   _**Saving to Photos and Sharing**_
 -   _**Cool Animations**_

 # Introduction

-`@thienmd/react-native-image-editor` is a fork of the deprecated `react-native-photo-editor`.
+`@ezz-alhashedi/react-native-image-editor` is a fork of the deprecated `react-native-photo-editor`.
 The original library had not been updated for a while and had several limitations, including inconsistent user interfaces between iOS and Android.

-Seeing the need for a more maintained and consistent library, I decided to fork `react-native-photo-editor` and create `@thienmd/react-native-image-editor`.
+Seeing the need for a more maintained and consistent library, I decided to fork `react-native-photo-editor` and create `@ezz-alhashedi/react-native-image-editor` with additional improvements including an enhanced send button, freestyle cropping with a black background, and a streamlined interface without the rotation bar.

 The main goals of this library are: